Antenna Matching

 Odds & Ends

 Antennas with extended coverage down to 160 meters, may require an MFJ-908 L or similar switched inductor.
 The reason is, a 160 meter loading coil is about 5 times larger (in inductance) than an 80 meter loading coil.
 All else being equal, the coil losses will more than double, and therefore the input impedance will be close to 50 ohms (no matching needed).
 There's a hidden factor at work here too.
-A 160 through 10 meter remotely controlled antenna, will exhibit significantly more coil loss at any frequency, than an 80 through 10 meter antenna.
-Potential purchasers should be cognoscente of this fact.
+A 160 through 10 meter remotely controlled antenna, will exhibit more coil loss at any frequency, than an 80 through 10 meter antenna.
+Potential purchasers should be aware of this fact.

-I cover this in detail in my coupler article, but it needs repeating here.
 Either an internal or external auto coupler may be used to match a mobile antenna's input impedance to 50 ohms.
 And, they can be used to extend the bandwidth of a monoband antenna.
 However, using one with a remotely tuned antenna presents some operational problems.
 If you use one, keep the following in mind.

 ☜Return☜